At a Glance

 The company specialises in the construction and overhaul of road, rail and city bridges and highways, as well as other engineering constructions; providing services in maintenance, repair and toll-based operation; investing in infrastructure projects.

 The Company was founded in 1930 under the name of the All-Soviet Trust for the construction of extra large bridges «Mostotrest».
 To date the company has completed over 7,500 bridges, foot bridges, tunnels and complex transport interchanges.
-Some of the more recent landmark projects include Zhivopisny bridge over the Moscow River in Serebriany Bor, a cable-stayed bridge over the Oka river near Murom, Pulkovo traffic interchange and and Bolshoi Obukhovskiy bridge over Neva River in St. Petersburg, section of M-4 “Don” (Voronezh Bypass), section of M-11 “Moscow – St. Petersburg” (Vyshniy Volochek Bypass), among others.
+Some of the more recent landmark projects include Zhivopisny bridge over the Moscow River in Serebriany Bor, a cable-stayed bridge over the Oka river near Murom, Pulkovo traffic interchange and and Bolshoi Obukhovskiy bridge over Neva River in St. Petersburg, sections of M-4 “Don” (Voronezh Bypass, Novaya Usman and Rogachevka Bypass), sections of M-11 “Moscow – St. Petersburg” (Vyshniy Volochek Bypass, km 15 - km 58 section), Businovskaya traffic interchange, among others.

 As part of the preparations for the 2014 Winter Olympics in Sochi, the Company commissioned several transport intersections and Kurortny Avenue Relief Road.

 Mostotrest is currently involved in some of Russia’s largest infrastructure development projects.
-Particularly, Mostotrest also continues its work on a section of the Fourth Transport Ring Road in Moscow, the M4 "Don", M9 "Baltic", M11 "Narva" highways segments as well as segments of a new M-11 "Moscow - St. Petersburg" Highway.
+Particularly, Mostotrest also continues its work on the Kerch Strait Bridge construction, a section of the Fourth Transport Ring Road in Moscow, the M4 "Don", M9 "Baltic", M11 "Narva" highways segments as well as segments of a new M-11 "Moscow - St. Petersburg" Highway.

 The effective implementation of its business strategy, extensive track record and strong reputation as a reliable and experienced contractor in the infrastructure construction sector have allowed the Company to increase the amount of completed work and strengthen its position as a general contractor.